-- 1. Excuses for the trip must be approved in advance of the trip. - 2.
-Trips must be for a limited number of days. - 3.
-The student's attendance and academic progress must be satisfactory. - 4.
+- 1. Excuses for the trip must be approved by the building principal in advance of the trip. - 2.
+The student's attendance and academic progress must be satisfactory. - 3.
 The student is responsible to make-up all school work missed during the trip.
 The parent should request from teachers any work that can be completed in advance of the trip or during the trip when possible.
 Any other work will need to be completed when the student returns.

-Absences for unapproved trips will be considered unexcused.
+(Absences for unapproved trips will be considered unexcused.)